cole-easton/take-home-assessment/documentation.md

 ...
 ```

-In order to add the `sqlite` field to `globalThis` in TypeScript, I modified its type defintion by creating a `global.d.ts` file with the contents:
+In order to add the `sqlite` field to `globalThis` in TypeScript, I modified its type definition by creating a `global.d.ts` file with the contents:
 ```ts
 import Database from "better-sqlite3";